Mohammed95m/ADP_HomeWork/README.md

 # ADP_HomeWork
-SVU Home work to build distributed system using remoting and WCF
+SVU Homework to build distributed system using remoting and WCF